rear/rear/doc/user-guide/02-getting-started.md

  - syslinux >= 4.00 (provides menu support)
  - parted

-In case we are using +BACKUP=NETFS+ with nfs or cifs we might need also:
+In case we are using `BACKUP=NETFS` with nfs or cifs we might need also:

  - nfs-client
  - cifs-utils

-== Distribution support
+## Distribution support

 As a project our aim is not to exclude any distribution from being supported, however (as already noted) some older distributions fell out of support over time and there is little interest from the project or the community to spend